umairamir1305/pressure-vessel-simulation/README.md

-# Pressure Vessel Thermal & Structural Analysis — MATLAB
+# Pressure Vessel Thermal & Structural Analysis on MATLAB

 A multi-physics simulation of a thick-walled cylindrical pressure vessel, combining **Thermodynamics**, **Strength of Materials**, and **Fluid Mechanics** principles into one cohesive MATLAB project.